NOT MORE THAN 1200 TIGERS ARE LEFT IN INDIA.. IT'S NOW OR NEVER.. !!!!

 Relocating tigers may be answer to the ever declining population of tigers in the reserves.
 But this situation could have been avoided only if the officials would have worked when Dr Radhu Chandawat first alarmed the officials about the missing tigers in Panna long time back.

-Why do we have to Relocate Tigers, when we can Save them.
+Why do we have to relocate tigers, when we can Save them.

 Were the Panna officials not aware of the poaching done inside the restricted area?
 If not, why are they posted there?